Merlon SQLXPress Delivers New Security Protection for NonStop SQL

 The SQLXPress Security Administrator can configure the level of audit data that is collected by the audit subsystem.

-The audit subsystem records the actions of SQLXPress users in an audit trail and contains detailed information on each user action, including: date and time, user logon name, PC device identification, SQL statement text, SQL parameter values, outcome details, and much more.
+The audit subsystem records the actions of SQLXPress users in an audit trail and contains detailed information on each user action, including: date and time, user logon name, PC device identification, SQL statement text, SQL parameter values, and outcome details, and much more.

 Audit trail data is extracted to an SQL database for reporting purposes.
 A rich set of audit reports is available, from activity summary reports down to individual actions.
 Reports can be filtered by time of day, user, PC, and SQL object name.